 What are the odds for a person of foreign background entering the board of Swedish stock listed firms?
 CeFEO researcher Timur Uman answers this question in an interview with Dagens Industri, the leading financial newspaper in Sweden.
 You can read the full article here (in Swedish).

 CeFEO member Magdalena Markowska was featured this morning on our local radio station, P4 Jönköping.
 During the interview, Magda discussed her research on the topic of "mumpreneurship".
 It is becoming more and more common for mothers with young children to start their own businesses, although it is often easier to combine parenting with traditional gainful employment.
-Listen to the interview and read more here (in Swedish).
+Listen to the interview and read more here External link, opens in new window. (in Swedish).

 Recent statistics indicate that 30,000 Swedish companies are risk.
 CeFEO member Mattias Nordqvist has been interviewed as expert by Dagens Industri, the leading financial newspaper in Sweden, regarding this allarming figure and asked to provide his insights.
 A record number of entrepreneurs have indeed passed the retirement age and around 30,000 Swedish small businesses lack successors who can take over, in particular in the rural areas of the country.
 You can read the full article here (in Swedish).